vercel/next.js/docs/api-reference/next/router.md

 #### Usage

-Let's say you have a login page, and after a login you redirect the user to the dashboard, for that case, we can prefetch the dashboard to make a faster transition, like in the following example:
+Let's say you have a login page, and after a login, you redirect the user to the dashboard.
+For that case, we can prefetch the dashboard to make a faster transition, like in the following example:

 ```jsx
 import Router from 'next/router'